Gone Baby Gone

-Gone Baby Gone is a 2007 American crime thriller film directed by Ben Affleck, in his directorial debut.
+Gone Baby Gone is a 2007 American neo-noir crime thriller film directed by Ben Affleck in his directorial debut.
 Affleck co-wrote the screenplay with Aaron Stockard based on the 1998 novel of the same name by Dennis Lehane.
 The film stars Casey Affleck and Michelle Monaghan as two Boston private investigators hunting for a young girl abducted from her single mother's apartment in Dorchester.
 The supporting cast includes Morgan Freeman, Ed Harris, and Amy Ryan.
-It was the final film to be released by The Ladd Company before its closure.
+It was the final film to be released by The Ladd Company before its closure on December 19, 2007.

 Released on October 19, 2007, Gone Baby Gone was well-received by critics and grossed $34 million worldwide against a $19 million budget.
 Ben Affleck was lauded for his directing debut by critics, while Amy Ryan received an Oscar nomination for Best Supporting Actress.

 Plot

 In Dorchester, Boston, P.I.
-Patrick Kenzie and his partner and girlfriend Angie Gennaro witness a televised plea by Helene McCready for the return of her abducted four-year-old daughter Amanda and the girl's favorite doll, Mirabelle.
-Amid a media frenzy, Amanda's aunt Bea and uncle Lionel hire Kenzie and Gennaro to find her.
+Patrick Kenzie and his partner and girlfriend Angie Gennaro witness a televised plea by Helene McCready for the return of her abducted four-year-old daughter Amanda, who was last seen with her favorite doll, Mirabelle.
+Amid the media frenzy, Amanda's aunt Bea and uncle Lionel hire the pair to find her.

-Using his connections with various criminals, Patrick discovers that Helene and her boyfriend Ray are addicts and drug mules for a local Haitian drug lord named Cheese, and had recently stolen $130,000 from him.
-After discovering Ray has been murdered by Cheese's men, Patrick and Angie join police detectives Remy Bressant and Nick Poole in a plan to find Amanda, who they assume has been taken by Cheese.
-Helene reveals she buried the money in Ray’s backyard and tearfully makes Patrick promise to her that he will bring Amanda home alive.
+Patrick and Angie meet with police detectives Remy Bressant and Nick Poole, who tell them about Corwin Earle, a known child molester whom they consider a suspect.
+Patrick asks a criminal associate, Bubba, to look for Earle and also discovers that Helene and her boyfriend Ray, are addicts and drug mules for local Haitian drug lord Cheese, and had recently stolen $130,000 from him.
+After finding Ray has been murdered by Cheese's men, Patrick and Angie join Remy and Nick to find Amanda, whom they now believe has been taken by Cheese.
+Helene reveals she buried the money in Ray’s backyard and tearfully makes Patrick promise he will bring Amanda home alive.

-Patrick meets with Cheese and tries to negotiate the return of the stolen money in exchange for Amanda, but Cheese denies any involvement in the girl's disappearance.
-The following day, Captain Jack Doyle reads Patrick a telephone transcript of Cheese calling into the station to set up an exchange for Amanda.
+Patrick meets with Cheese and tries to negotiate returning the stolen money in exchange for Amanda, but he denies any involvement in the girl's disappearance.
+The following day, Captain Jack Doyle reads Patrick a telephone transcript of Cheese calling the station to set up an exchange for the girl.
 The exchange at a nearby quarry is botched after a gunfight breaks out, and Cheese is killed.
-It is believed that Amanda fell in the quarry's pond and drowned; her doll is retrieved from the water by Angie and returned to Helene.
-Doyle, whose own daughter was killed years before, goes into early retirement following public outcry over the mishap.
+It is believed that Amanda fell into the quarry's pond and drowned; Angie retrieves Mirabelle and returns it to Helene.
+Doyle, whose own daughter was killed years before, takes responsibility for the botched exchange and goes into early retirement.